 HOW TO GET YOUR TEAM “BUY IN” ON YOUR NEW SOCIAL MEDIA POLICY

-- For new employees, it is important to given then a printed copy and spend few minutes explaining what your social media guidelines are and what they mean.
+- It is important – especially for new employees – to give hand out a printed copy and explaining what your social media guidelines are and what they mean.
 Giving them examples of both bad and great social media behaviour can reinforce your social media policy.

-- For current employees, specially key brand ambassadors, public spoke persons, CEO’s and other top executives; it is imperative to offer them training on best Social Media practices (posting, commenting, talking about competition, toher employees). eDigital offers Corporate Social Media Training for employees.
+- For current employees, especially key brand ambassadors, the public spoke persons, CEO’s and other top executives; it is imperative to offer them training on best Social Media practices (posting, commenting, talking about competition, other employees). eDigital offers Corporate Social Media Training for employees.
 Contact Us 🙂

 YOUR SOCIAL MEDIA GUIDELINES SHOULD EMPOWER EMPLOYEE ADVOCACY

 If you want your employees to represent the brand enthusiastically but professionally on social media, guide them.
 A great social media policy instils confidence and helps to avoid messy mistakes.
 Here are some top tips to ensure you empower employee advocacy within your social media policy:

 - Call out the type of messaging employees are encouraged to share.
 Let them know how valuable their voice is to the business and your customers.
 Encourage them to share their unique perspective and insight, to find the brand-boosting stories only they can tell.
 Encourage them to promote their co-workers as well, sharing congratulations on each other’s achievements and fostering community.

 - Encourage employees to disclose that they work for your company, and to disclose the relationship when promoting any of your company’s clients.
 Finally, employees should never represent themselves as officially speaking for the company, and should make it clear their opinions are their own.